-If you are gluten free, you probably wonder which air fryer is best to use.
-It will depend on a lot of factors, including if you are the only one who is gluten free, or if the entire household gluten free.
+If you are gluten free, you probably wonder which air fryer is best.
+It will depend on many factors, including if you are the only one who is gluten free or if the entire household is gluten free.

 First, I am sharing information after testing three different brands of air fryers.
-I purchased two, one was sent to me to try two years ago.
-I am basing all of the information below on my personal opinions after using all three air fryers over the past four years.
+I purchased two; one was sent to me to try two years ago.
+After using all three air fryers over the past four years, I am basing all of the information below on my personal opinions.
 I was not paid or asked to share my opinions.

 Why Are Air Fryers so Great?